Skitbet/SkitRadium/README.md

 # SkitRadium

-SkitRadium is a Discord JDA slash command and Selection Menu API.
+SkitRadium is a Discord JDA slash command and Selection Menu API while keeping the code as JDA vanilla as possible.
 This API is simple and small, I plan to add more things to improve development for JDA developers.

 ## Installation